 - crushed red peppers (red pepper flakes) (optional)

-Sprinkle kosher salt and freshly ground black pepper on prawn.
-If your prawn is not peeled or deveined, you can check my tutorial for instructions.
+- Sprinkle kosher salt and freshly ground black pepper on shrimp.
+If your shrimp is not peeled or deveined, you can check my tutorial for instructions.

-When the one side of the shrimp is nicely browned, flip and cook the other side for 2-3 minutes.
+- When one side of the shrimp is nicely browned, flip and cook the other side for 2-3 minutes.
 Once the shrimp are nicely golden brown, transfer to a plate and set aside.

-Add the prawn back in to the skillet and increase the heat to medium high heat.
-Add dashi.
+- Add the shrimp back into the skillet, add dashi, and increase the heat to medium-high heat.